 I also wonder whether this casts some doubt on one German institutional structure which is sometimes thought to have been a progressive and imaginative initiative – the Wissenschaftsrat (translated on its own web page as the rather clunky ‘German Council of Science and Humanities’).
 This body is supposed to review and monitor higher education policy and propose improvements and reform.
 It has a ‘Scientific Committee’ and an ‘Administrative Committee’ – the former looks at broad educational and research issues, but the latter proposes actual measures; and this latter committee is composed not of academics but officials.

 Perhaps the lesson is this – or at any rate this is what I am wondering, subject to correction: that Germany has not hit upon the idea of university autonomy, but rather has a centralised system of public and political control (though admittedly devolved to state governments, or Länder).
 And maybe this underscores again that global excellence cannot be achieved on that model.
 The chairman of the Wissenschaftsrat recently suggested in an interview that individual universities should find their own niche and specialisms so as to excel; but if that is the answer, it is only achievable by allowing each institution to develop its own special strategy on an autonomous basis, subject obviously to proper accountability.

 But as we struggle in Ireland with questions about the appropriate level of monitoring and control, the German lesson may be a valuable one.
 We have an opportunity to continue to develop our higher education system so that it may punch above its weight internationally and attract both knowledge and investment to Ireland.
-We should not put that at risk; the German model does not work.Explore posts in the same categories: higher education, university comment below, or link to this permanent URL from your own site.
+We should not put that at risk; the German model does not work.higher education, university comment below, or link to this permanent URL from your own site.